Why choose a low fee super fund?

 Graph

-We’re focused on charging members low fees for the products and services we provide, as we know the less you pay in fees on your super account the more savings you could have in retirement.
+We're focused on offering lower fees for our products and services, as we know the less you pay in fees on your super account the more savings you could have in retirement.

 Annual fee cap